 When the pressure builds up in the earth’s crust, eruptions occur.
 Gasses and rock shoot up through the opening and spill over or fill the air with lava fragments.
 The volcano eruption can cause lateral blasts, hot ash and lava flow, mudslides, and more.

 Categories of Volcanoes

-Volcanoes are categorized into three main categories:
+Volcanoes are categorised into three main categories:

-An extinct volcano is one which has erupted thousands of years ago and there’s no possibility of eruption.
+An extinct volcano is one which has erupted thousands of years ago and there’s no possibility of an eruption.

 Types of Volcanoes